jroper/openshift-deployment-guide/src/main/paradox/includes/building-using-maven.md

 </plugin>
 ```

-There are three things to pay careful attention to here.
+There are two things to pay careful attention to here.
 Firstly, the base image we're using is `adoptopenjdk/openjdk8`.
 You can use any Docker image that provides a JDK, this is the one we recommend for open source users of OpenShift and is certified by Lightbend for running our products.
 If you're a RedHat customer, you will likely prefer to use the RedHat certified OpenJDK base images, which use a RedHat certified OpenJDK build on RHEL, which is also certified by Lightbend for running our products:

 ```xml
 <from>registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift</from>
 ```

 The second thing to notice is that we've set `skip` to `true`.
 This means that, by default, for child modules in this build, no Docker image will be built.
 This is convenient because it means that Maven modules that are just libraries don't have to have any Fabric8 configuration in them, when you do a docker build of your whole project they will just be skipped.

-Finally, we're reading the docker username from a system property.
-This ensures that our build is not tied to any particular OpenShift environment or namespace.
-We'll need to be careful to ensure we set this system property when invoking Maven.
-In addition to this system property being externalised, Fabric8 also automatically reads a system property called `docker.registry` to know which docker registry to deploy to, which we will also set when we invoke Maven.

 ### Git hash based version numbers